MonikaDobreva/PRJ22021/project-management/ProjectCharter.md

 This project charter is about the Project 2 from the software engineering course at Fontys Venlo.

 •	Purpose:
 The charter describes on a high level the purpose of the project 2 and what has to happen to reach an end delivery.
-Furthermore it will illustrate the goal (section 2) and break down the work structures through the running time of the project (section 3).
-In section 4 the choice of solution is discussed and the quality criteria are formulated in section 5.
+Furthermore, it will illustrate the goal (section 2) and break down the work structures through the running time of the project (section 3).
+In section 4 the choice of solution is discussed, and the quality criteria are formulated in section 5.
 Based on these the time and effort is derived and estimated.
 An outline of the business case is given in section 7 followed by the risk this project underlies.
 In the last section is the organization listed.
 By this setup the Project Charter describes a first full iteration around the “project square” from scope (S), through quality (Q) along time & effort (T) into budget (B).
 The items Risks (R) and Organization (O) complete the project description in this Project Charter.

 •	Advice: